feldpost/google_text/README.md

 Installation
 ------------

-1. Get a Google Voice account, if don't already have one
+1. Get a Google Voice account, if don't already have one.

-2. Install the gem, which should also install all the perquisites.
+2. Install the gem, which should also install all the prerequisites.

    `gem install google_text`